bozerkins/lu_practical_3_javascript/README.md

     - Load the data into an array of records (for easier further usage)
     - Each record is on it's on line (separated with ```\n```)
     - Each record is in JSON format
-- Display amount of records in the dataset (1p)
+- Display number of records in the dataset (1p)
-    - Count amount of records received (should be ~500)
+    - Count number of records received (should be ~500)
     - Place the count somewhere on the page
-- Display the table with the data (1p)
+- Create a HTML5 table with the data (1p)
     - The table should have 9 columns total (for each attribute in records)
     - ```CreatedAt``` field should be displayed in human readable format
 - Create filters for the table (2p)